coverdark/cla_demo/README.md

 Demo code for a clustering-based label-aware autoencoder (CLA).

 CLA.py demonstrates details of the corresponding CLA paper.
-This code is implemented by TensorFlow.
+This code is implemented with TensorFlow.
-We will upload datasets later, so the code is not executable currently.
+If you are interested in our work or have further questions, please contact coverdark@live.cn